• Hello

 }

-To counteract such manipulation, the AntiCheats Game Time Monitor and Detector are invaluable.
-They warn you if an attempt is made to change the date and time and ensures that users cannot exploit such changes to gain undeserved advantages.
+To counteract such manipulation, AntiCheat's Device Time Monitor and Detector are invaluable.
+They warn you if an attempt is made to change the date and time, and ensure that users cannot exploit such changes to gain undeserved advantages.

-Drag and drop the prefab to the anti cheat monitor in your scene.
+Drag and drop the prefab onto the AntiCheat monitor in your scene.

 Custom Observer